 - Tonkatsu/ okonomiyaki sauce

 - Kewpie mayonnaise

 - Bonito flakes, optional

 - Seaweed flakes, optional

 - Combine the flour and salt in a large mixing bowl.
-Add the egg and water.
+Add the eggs and water.
 Whisk until smooth.

 - Add the shredded cabbage, spring onions and peas.
-Stir to thorough combine.
+Stir to thoroughly combine.

 - Serve with tonkatsu/ okonomiyaki sauce, Japanese mayonnaise, bonito flakes and seaweed flakes.
 Enjoy!

 *If Chinese leaf, otherwise called wombok or napa cabbage is not available, substitute with any cabbage of your choosing.
 Brussel sprouts would work too.
 Just be sure that it is finely shredded.